blackgrape2025/peterdavanzo-site/content/writing/lost-the-main-thing.md

 In that fight, the main thing often gets lost.

-Someone has to say, "Make sure the fan button always works."
+Someone has to say, "Make sure the heating always works."

 Otherwise the user risks not being able to do "the thing".